Sulphur Creek

 This route is not an official, maintained trail.
 Route conditions, including obstacles in canyons, change frequently due to weather, flash floods, rockfall, and other hazards.
 Routefinding, navigation, and map-reading skills are critical.
 Do not rely solely on unofficial route markers (rock cairns, etc.); they are not maintained by the National Park Service (NPS), may not indicate the route in this description, or may be absent.

 Note: Capitol Reef National Park recommends hikers do not fully submerge themselves or ingest water directly from Sulphur Creek because E. coli bacteria can be present in the water.
-Bacteria levels occasionally exceed Utah's recreational health threshold.
+Bacteria levels occasionally exceed Utah's recreational health threshold, check park alerts for any warnings.
 Sources of E. coli bacteria in waterways may include runoff from upstream agricultural and grazing land, and human and wildlife waste.

 A PDF version of this information, including a map, can be downloaded and printed.